iamtrushar/Documents/AutoMapper.md

         Use Quater Section String values.
         - Check if layerType is GCDB
           - Check the length of the quater section string.
-            - If length is > 4 (Trim last 4 quarter calls) and use the remainder of the quarter section to get nominal location (see below - TrusharM NOTE add a link instead of code) => _nominallocaiton_
+            - If length is > 4 (Trim last 4 quarter calls) and use the remainder of the quarter section to get `nominal location` (see below - TrusharM NOTE add a link instead of code) => _nominallocaiton_
         - Generate the lot where clause: NOMINAL_LOCATION in ( _nominallocaiton_ )  (Step incomplete)
         - Check if layerType is LT
           - Check the length of the quater section string.
             - If length is > 4 (Trim last 4 quarter calls) and use the remainder of the quarter section to get quarter class list (see below - TrusharM NOTE add a link instea of code).
-Loop on each quarter call and build a comma sepearted expanded quarter call list as: `LandKey+ SectionNumber + expandedQuarterCall)` => _qq_
+Loop on each quarter call and build a comma sepearted `expanded quarter call list` as: `LandKey+ SectionNumber + expandedQuarterCall)` => _qq_
             - Generate the quartersection where clause: LAND_KEY_QQ in ( _qq_ )
          - Generate the lot where clause: LAND_KEY_QQ in ( _qq_ ) (Step missing)

-### Survey Abstract
-1. Get all the land grids configured for SA.
-- Land gird layer type codes supported for Abstracts:
-  TXABS (Primary)
-  JRABS (Secondary)
-- Land gird layer type codes supported for Sections:
-  TXSEC (Primary)
-  JRSEC (Secondary)
-- Land gird layer type code supported for Blocks:
-  TXBLK (Primary)
-2. Before starting to map, test the LW_LEGAL_DESCRIPTON.TX_QUARTER_APPLIES value:
-  - TX Abstract (Map only against texas abstract layer and must have LW_LGEAL_DESCRIPTION.ABSTRACT_NUMBER not null or empty)
-  - TX Section (Map only against texas section layer and must have LW_LGEAL_DESCRIPTION.TX_SECTION_NUMBER not null or empty)
-  Note: If abstract number, section number is null and tx_block number is NOT null for the legal, then map against texas block layer.
-3. Legal is attempted to be mapped with primary land gird first.
-If legal is not found then retry with secondary land grid.
-4. Texas land gird polygon can have quarter call for west texas with angle tolerance.

 ### Area Block (AB)
 1. Get all the land grids configured for OFFB (offshore block).